racek256/Purkynthon/src/frontend/README.md

-# This is frontend for purkynthon
+# This is the frontend for Purkynthon